Program Information

 Welcome to the Bachelor of One Health degree program!
 We are excited to welcome you to the University of Guelph.
 All first-year BOH students will be invited to attend a Degree Program Event during Orientation Week.
 We look forward to meeting you then.

-As a BOH student, you will declare one of four Areas of Emphasis by the end of your first year.
+As a BOH student, you will declare an Area of Emphasis (AoE) by the end of your first year.
 The Areas of Emphasis are:

 - Culture, Society and Health (CSH)